jebaile7964/PowerShell-Code-Samples/README.md

 Configures a server with the DNS and DHCP roles, then configures the roles to handle a web farm with 3 web servers, a sql server, and a caching server.
 More information [here](https://github.com/jebaile7964/PowerShell-Code-Samples/tree/master/DSC).

+## Reporting

+#### GDI Handle Logger

+A script that helped to diagnose a printing issue that was happening on production TS servers.
+Issue was resolved after confirming that the spooler was crashing from a GDI handle overload.

 ## Software Configuration Management

 #### Push-DesktopPackages